rreece/markdown-memo/README.md

 [![CI badge](https://github.com/rreece/markdown-memo/actions/workflows/ci.yml/badge.svg)](https://github.com/rreece/markdown-memo/actions)

+*NOTE: I have a new motivation to clean up this project.
+Please let me know if you find it useful.*

 This project is meant to make writing easier and more productive.

 So you want to write a document.